Marker-Inc-Korea/RAGchain-docs/ragchain-structure/benchmark/dataset-evaluator/natural-question.md

 Each example in the dataset consists of a Google query and a corresponding Wikipedia page.
 The Wikipedia page has a passage or long answer annotated on it that answers the question, along with one or more short spans from the annotated passage containing the actual answer.
-We use long answers in this task.<br>
+We use long answers as answer ground truth in this task.<br>
 Further information if you want, Refer to below link!

 [Github](https://github.com/google-research-datasets/natural-questions)